sangrambargetech/sangrambarge.com/content/blog/get-objects-from-aws-s3-bucket-nodejs/index.md

 Since I use Node latest version I will use npm i aws-sdk.

-We will need a **config.json** file to store our credential like secret key and access key or region.
+We will need a **config.json** file to store our credentials like secret key and access key or region.

 Source code can be found below.
-Since this is anonymous function to run this, you can type F5 in your VS code and select Node.js as your environment to execute this code for you.
+Since this is an anonymous function to run this, you can type F5 in your VS code and select Node.js as your environment to execute this code for you.

-Additionally you can also integrate this functionality and expose it as an API so for example if your frontend wants to access the resources they can make a GET request to the endpoint you define and you will get your Response.
+Additionally you can also integrate this functionality and expose it as an API so for example if your frontend wants to access the resources then you can make a GET request to the endpoint you defined and you will get the Response.

     const config = require("./config.json");
     const aws = require("aws-sdk");